yunfeixie233/TextArena/textarena/envs/two_player/ConnectFour/README.md

 ### Contact
-If you have questions or there are issues with this specific environment, please reach out directly to Guertlerlo@cfar.a-star.edu.sg
+If you have questions or face issues with this specific environment, please reach out directly to Guertlerlo@cfar.a-star.edu.sg